 Middle Fraser Conservation Unit (CO-45)

-In 2022, the North Thompson CU status was estimated as ‘Green’ with high-confidence by the Rapid Salmon Scanner (Fig. A2.0, A2.5; Table A2.0).
+In 2022, the North Thompson CU status was estimated as ‘Green’ with high-confidence by the Rapid Salmon Scanner (Figure A2.0, A2.5; Table A2.0).
 The recent generational average falls above the absolute abundance lower (1,500) threshold (node 1) and above the absolute abundance upper (10,000) threshold (node 2).
 Following algorithm Pathway 1, there is a relative abundance metric for this CU (node 4) and the recent generational average falls above the lower benchmark (Sgen) (node 9) and above the upper threshold of 1.1 (the upper benchmark for this metric (80% Smsy).
 Status for this CU is therefore designated as ‘Green’ with High confidence at Node 36.

 During an unpublished expert review (Arbeider pers. comm), it was recorded: There were no dissenting experts on the status of Middle Fraser as ‘Green’; however, it was stressed that this CU has just turned ‘Green’ based on the generational (three-year) geometric mean abundance being greater than 10,000 for the first time in the time series.
 Close observation of the percent change and relative distribution between the subpopulations and systems was recommended.